Heartland Industries Cracks The Code On Industrial Hemp Farming

 Throughout our conversations with the farming community, we have realized that there are many untapped resources available to those who are looking for a sustainable supply of hemp.

-- Co-Ops – Heartland is connected with co-ops across America who each have access to tens of thousands of acres.
+Heartland is connected with co-ops across America each having access to tens of thousands of acres.

 These are just a few of the farming resources that are available to create a reliable hemp supply chain.

 The Heartland Team is confident that there will be no problem sourcing enough hemp to satisfy demand.

 But, once a healthy supply of hemp is grown, financed, and shipped, it must be efficiently processed and sold into the marketplace.

 This is just part of the secret sauce that will allow Heartland Industries to do what others have only dreamed of.
 With an unlimited supply of industrial hemp, we have the capability to build anything on the planet.